-In the Roads Section, no later than November 1 of each year Roads Department employees will be advised by management of the temporary winter assignment that will be required for the winter season.
-The temporary winter assignments will all be made on or around November 15 of each year on the basis of seniority so as to afford the senior employee preference of work assignment, location and shift.
-Should a temporary winter assignment become open in the Roads section after the above noted winter assignments have been made, employees on winter assignment will be given the option of taking the vacant winter assignment on the basis of seniority.
+In the Roads Section, no later than November 1 of each year Transportation Operations employees, and Traffic Equipment Operators (Centre Line) and Traffic Equipment Operators (Zone Painter) will be advised by management of the temporary winter assignments that will be required for the winter season.
+The temporary winter assignments will all be made on or around November 15 of each year on the basis of seniority.
+All remaining temporary winter assignments will be filled by external candidates.
+The primary/regular operator shall remain on their same shift and work location unless a more senior employee in the Roads Operations who is not a primary/regular operator cannot be afforded their choice of shift and location or unless the primary/regular operator wants to work an evening shift.
+If the senior employee who is not a primary/regular operator cannot receive their choice of shift and location by seniority preference only then can that employee exercise their seniority to chose a primary/regular operator work assignment.
+Should a temporary winter assignment become open in the Roads section after the above noted winter assignments have been made, employees on temporary winter assignment will be given the option of taking the vacant temporary winter assignment on the basis of seniority.